John 17 · John · Updated April 25, 2026

 Summary

-The High Priestly Prayer in John 17 is a significant passage where Jesus prays to God the Father shortly before his crucifixion.
-This prayer is important because it highlights Jesus' relationship with the Father and his desires for his disciples.
-The setting is intimate, with Jesus lifting his eyes to heaven and addressing God directly.
-He begins by acknowledging that the time has come for him to be glorified so that he can, in turn, glorify the Father (John 17:1).
+The High Priestly Prayer in John 17 is a passage where Jesus prays to God the Father shortly before his crucifixion.
+This prayer reveals Jesus' relationship with the Father and his desires for his disciples.
+In an intimate setting, Jesus lifts his eyes to heaven and addresses God directly.
+He acknowledges that the time has come for him to be glorified so that he can, in turn, glorify the Father (John 17:1).
 Jesus emphasizes that eternal life is knowing the only true God and Jesus Christ, whom God has sent (John 17:3).

 In the main body of the prayer, Jesus speaks about his disciples.
 He acknowledges that he has revealed God's name to them and that they have kept God's word (John 17:6).
 Jesus prays specifically for them, asking the Father to protect them so they may be unified just as he and the Father are (John 17:11).
 He does not ask for them to be removed from the world but for their protection from evil (John 17:15).
 Jesus also asks for their sanctification through truth, noting that God's word is truth (John 17:17).
 He extends his prayer to future believers, desiring unity among all who will believe in him through the disciples' message (John 17:20-21).